3b1b/manim/docs/source/examples/plots_examples.rst

 Plotting with manim
 =================================

-Examples to illustrate the use of GrapheScenes in Manim
+Examples to illustrate the use of GraphScenes in manim

 .. manim:: Plot1